LLNL/mpibind/tutorials/llnl/README.md

 <summary>

 ```
-$ flux mini run -N1 -n8 --exclusive ./mpi-tioga
+$ flux run -N1 -n8 --exclusive ./mpi-tioga
 ```
 </summary>

 ```
 tioga18    Task   4/  8 running on 8 CPUs: 32-39
            Task   4/  8 has 1 GPUs: 0xd9
 tioga18    Task   1/  8 running on 8 CPUs: 8-15
            Task   1/  8 has 1 GPUs: 0xd6
 tioga18    Task   5/  8 running on 8 CPUs: 40-47
            Task   5/  8 has 1 GPUs: 0xde
 tioga18    Task   3/  8 running on 8 CPUs: 24-31
            Task   3/  8 has 1 GPUs: 0xce
 tioga18    Task   2/  8 running on 8 CPUs: 16-23
            Task   2/  8 has 1 GPUs: 0xc9
 tioga18    Task   7/  8 running on 8 CPUs: 56-63
            Task   7/  8 has 1 GPUs: 0xc6
 tioga18    Task   0/  8 running on 8 CPUs: 0-7
            Task   0/  8 has 1 GPUs: 0xd1
 tioga18    Task   6/  8 running on 8 CPUs: 48-55
            Task   6/  8 has 1 GPUs: 0xc1
 ```
 </details>

 As expected only CPUs 0-63 are used.

 Let's use the `smt` option to use two hardware threads.
 Since this is an SMT-2 architecture, we only have two options: 1 or 2 threads.

 <details>
 <summary>

 ```
-$ flux mini run -N1 -n8 --exclusive -o mpibind=smt:2 ./mpi-tioga
+$ flux run -N1 -n8 --exclusive -o mpibind=smt:2 ./mpi-tioga
 ```
 </summary>

 ```
-$ flux mini run -N1 -n8 --exclusive -o mpibind=smt:2 ./mpi-tioga
+$ flux run -N1 -n8 --exclusive -o mpibind=smt:2 ./mpi-tioga
 tioga18    Task   5/  8 running on 16 CPUs: 40-47,104-111
            Task   5/  8 has 1 GPUs: 0xde
 tioga18    Task   6/  8 running on 16 CPUs: 48-55,112-119
            Task   6/  8 has 1 GPUs: 0xc1
 tioga18    Task   4/  8 running on 16 CPUs: 32-39,96-103
            Task   4/  8 has 1 GPUs: 0xd9
 tioga18    Task   3/  8 running on 16 CPUs: 24-31,88-95
            Task   3/  8 has 1 GPUs: 0xce
 tioga18    Task   2/  8 running on 16 CPUs: 16-23,80-87
            Task   2/  8 has 1 GPUs: 0xc9
 tioga18    Task   1/  8 running on 16 CPUs: 8-15,72-79
            Task   1/  8 has 1 GPUs: 0xd6
 tioga18    Task   7/  8 running on 16 CPUs: 56-63,120-127
            Task   7/  8 has 1 GPUs: 0xc6
 tioga18    Task   0/  8 running on 16 CPUs: 0-7,64-71
            Task   0/  8 has 1 GPUs: 0xd1

 ```
 </details>

 Voilà, each task is using full cores!

 ### 4.v.
 Let me drive (your OpenMP)